 The minimum wage in El Salvador is $304.17 a month for the commerce and service sector; $299.30 for the manufacturing and textile sector; $227.22 for coffee and sugar field workers; and 202.82 for the agriculture and cotton sector.

-El Salvador’s minimum wage or legal minimum wage for formal businesses is divided into the four sectors listed above.
-However, El Salvador’s minimum wage might be even lower in the informal sector.
+El Salvador’s minimum wage or legal minimum wage for formal businesses is divided into the four sectors listed above; two for the city sector and two for the countryside or rural areas.